Solenostomus paradoxus: Biology, behavior, and life history

 Individuals of S. paradoxus exhibit a mostly solitary lifestyle, and when spotted in locomotion, usually do so either individually or in very small groups.
 When feeding, they primarily hang upside down and suction small fish and crustaceans, particularly mysid shrimps (of order Mysida) and other small benthic shrimp, through a specialized snout.
 Given their camouflage, they are often mistaken as drifting pieces of algae or dead plant matter.
 Allowing them a measure of safety against possible predators and allowing them to sit idly by and ambush unsuspecting prey that pass by their hiding spots.

-The family of S.paradoxus, Solenostomidae, is a group of skin-brooding fishes.
+The family of S. paradoxus, Solenostomidae, is a group of skin-brooding fishes.
 Skin-brooding, in their superfamily Syngnathidae, involves the male brooding the eggs on their skin.
 But unlike their relatives, Solenostomus embryos develop on the female.
 The female brood sac allows them to lay eggs inside of the pouch that males can then fertilize.
 It is estimated that the normal brood size of the average S. paradoxus female may reach as high as 350 embryos.
 The embryos of S. paradoxus are enclosed within egg envelopes and are attached to epidermal stalks, termed cotylephores, which only occur in brooding females.
-Cotylephores are cellular outgrowths of the epithelium on the interior surface of the pelvic fins, which further develop mulit-headed cylindrical branches where each branch, termed an apical calyx, can connect to an egg envelope.
+Cotylephores are cellular outgrowths of the epithelium on the interior surface of the pelvic fins, which further develop multi-headed cylindrical branches where each branch, termed an apical calyx, can connect to an egg envelope.
 The rest of the adjacent calyces on the same cotylephore will then establish connections with the primary egg envelope.

 The embryos of S. paradoxus will then develop within the fused pelvic fins of the female until they are mature enough to leave.
-Small S. paradoxus larvae, smaller than 3.9 mm in total body length, are not likely to be present outside of a female’s brood pouch.
+Small S. paradoxus larvae, smaller than 3.9 mm in total body length, are not likely to be present outside of a female's brood pouch.
 But once outside, the offspring of ghost pipefishes are planktonic and will float on water currents until they can find a reef to settle on.
 It is currently unclear how long the larval stage lasts, and additionally.
 The lifespan of this species remains unknown.

 Cultural and economic value

-The ornate ghost pipefish is an extremely popular fish among photographers, undoubtably thanks to is unique and beautiful appearance.
+The ornate ghost pipefish is an extremely popular fish among photographers due to its unique and beautiful appearance.
 During a scientific report of the critical habitats of NSW and their selected threatened marine species, researchers noted that many dive shops they visited sported the images of S. paradoxus on postcards and brochures.
 In fact, they noted that many threatened species in northern NSW are of disproportionate public interest.
 For example, in the northern NSW photo exhibition, Solitary Secrets.
 4 out of the 15 entries were of threatened marine species.
 This discovery comments on the fact that rare and elusive species are often seen as iconic and intriguing.
 This perception then gives their image a great cultural service due to the fascination they attract, and a great economic service as their image can be used to sell merchandise of their likeness.